• Skip to primary navigation

 How to Apply the Right Choice Model Create a Right-Minded Team That Works as One

-You can find the list in several RMT books, including How to Apply the Right Choice Model: Create a Right-Minded Team That Works as One.
+The complete list of 30 attitudes and behaviors is available in several RMT books, including How to Apply the Right Choice Model: Create a Right-Minded Team That Works as One.

 Download the ebook package here at Right-Minded Teamwork